History of Irish Americans in Philadelphia: 20th century

-During the 20th Century the Irish Center/Commodore Barry Club and the Irish American Club raised funds for Irish-related causes through meetings.
+During the 20th century the Irish Center/Commodore Barry Club and the Irish American Club raised funds for Irish-related causes through meetings.

-The Kelly Family
+The Kelly family

 It was during the 20th century that Philadelphia's most prominent Irish family would gain notice.
-John B. Kelly Sr. (1889–1960), had won three Olympic gold medals for sculling and owned a successful brickwork contracting company that was well known on the East Coast.
+Jack Kelly Sr. (1889–1960), had won three Olympic gold medals for sculling and owned a successful brickwork contracting company that was well known on the East Coast.
 A registered Democrat, he was nominated to be mayor of Philadelphia for the 1935 election but lost by the closest margin in the city's history.
 In later years, he served on the Fairmount Park Commission and, during World War II, was appointed by President Roosevelt as National Director of Physical Fitness.
 Two of his brothers were also notable: Walter C. Kelly (1873–1939) was a vaudeville star who also made films for Metro-Goldwyn-Mayer and Paramount Pictures, and George Kelly (1887–1974) was a Pulitzer Prize-winning dramatist, screenwriter, and director.

 The most well known Kelly family member was Grace Kelly.
 Grace Kelly was born on November 12, 1929, at Hahnemann University Hospital in Philadelphia.
-She had two older siblings, Margaret (1925–1991) and John Jr. (1927–1985), and a younger sister, Elizabeth (1933–2009).
+She had two older siblings, Margaret (1925–1991) and Jack Jr. (1927–1985), and a younger sister, Elizabeth (1933–2009).
 The children were raised in the Roman Catholic faith.
 After embarking on an acting career in 1950, at age 20, Kelly appeared in New York City theatrical productions and more than 40 episodes of live drama productions broadcast during the early 1950s Golden Age of Television.
 In October 1953, she gained stardom from her performance in the film Mogambo, which won her a Golden Globe Award and an Academy Award nomination in 1954.
 Subsequently, she had leading roles in five films, including The Country Girl (1954), for which her deglamorized performance earned her an Academy Award for Best Actress.
 Other films include High Noon (1952) with Gary Cooper, Dial M for Murder (1954) with Ray Milland, Rear Window (1954) with James Stewart, To Catch a Thief (1955) with Cary Grant, and High Society (1956) with Frank Sinatra and Bing Crosby.

-Kelly retired from acting at the age of 26 to marry Rainier and began her duties as Princess of Monaco.
+Kelly retired from acting at the age of 26 to marry Rainier III and began her duties as Princess of Monaco.
 They had three children: Caroline, Albert II, and Stéphanie.
 Kelly retained her American roots, maintaining dual U.S. and Monégasque citizenship.
 She died on September 14, 1982, a day after suffering a stroke while driving her car, which caused a crash.